VidarXII/Roster_email_parser/README.md

 ## 📧 Roster Email → Structured Excel Extractor

+This project is a solution for the *HiLabs Hackathon 2025* roster parsing challenge.

-This project automates the process of parsing .eml emails (provider roster updates) and extracting structured information into a standardized Excel template using an LLM (Large Language Model).
+It automates the process of parsing .eml emails (provider roster updates) and extracting structured information into a standardized Excel template using an LLM (Large Language Model).

 It is designed for healthcare roster management hackathons where you receive unstructured email updates about providers and must normalize them into a fixed schema.